 Decennial insurance policy.

-IVA at 7 or 18%*.
-Work within the main contract is at 7%.
+Cost subject to IVA at 8% or 21%.
+Work within the main contract is at 8%.

 Architects fees: based on the demolition and material cost and depending on the total size and cost of the project.

 Practical completion and direction of works.

 Aparejadors fees: based on the demolition and material cost.
 Approximately 30% of the architects fees.